-Group Parameters & description

-Presets U, I, P, R

-Presetting of all set values via on-screen numeric pad.

-Protection OVP, OCP, OPP

-Adjust the thresholds of the protections

-Limits U-max, U-min etc.

-Define the adjustment limits (find more information in "3.5.4.
-Adjustment limits")

-User events UVD, OVD etc.

-Define supervision thresholds which can trigger user defined events (find more information in "3.7.2.1.
-User defined events")

-General Allow remote control

-If remote control is allowed, the device can't be controlled remotely over either the digital or analog interfaces.
-This situation will be shown as Local in the status area on the main display.
+Group Parameters & description Presets U, I, P, R Presetting of all set values via on-screen numeric pad.
+Protection OVP, OCP, OPP Adjust the thresholds of the protections Limits U-max, U-min etc. Define the adjustment limits (find more information in "3.4.4.
+Adjustment limits") User events UVD, OVD etc. Define supervision thresholds which can trigger user defined events (find more information in "3.6.2.1.
+User defined events") General Allow remote control If remote control is allowed, the device cannot be controlled remotely over either the digital or analog interfaces.
+This situation will be shown as "Local" in the status area on the main display.
 Also see section 1.9.6.1.

-R mode

-Activates or deactivates the internal resistance control.
+R mode Activates or deactivates the internal resistance control.
 If activated, the resistance set value and actual will be shown the main screen.
-For details refer to "3.3.4.
-Internal resistance regulation (source mode)" and "3.5.6.
-Manual adjustment of set values".

-Voltage controller speed

-This switch can be used to select the internal voltage controller speed which, as a result, impacts the voltage settling time.
-For more information refer to "3.3.7.
-Dynamic characteristics and stability criteria".

-Slow = the voltage controller will be a little slower, the oscillation tendency will decrease Normal = the voltage controller is on standard speed (Default)

-• Fast = the voltage controller will be a little faster, the oscillation tendency will increase
+For details refer to "3.2.4.
+Internal resistance regulation" and "3.4.6.
+Manual adjustment of set values" Voltage controller speed This switch can be used to select the internal voltage controller speed which, as a result, impacts the voltage settling time.
+Also see "3.2.2.1.
+Voltage overshootings".
+Slow = the voltage controller will be a little slower, the peaks will be lower, but wider Normal = the voltage controller is on standard speed (Default) Fast = the voltage controller will be a little faster, the peaks will be higher but narrower SEMI F47 Activates or deactivates a feature called SEMI F47 which is related to the equally named standard.
+See "3.11.3.

-SEMI F47

-Activates or deactivates a feature called SEMI F47 which is related to the equally named standard.
-See "3.12.3.
 SEMI F47" for more information.

-Analog interface Range

-Selects the voltage range for the analog set values, actual values and reference voltage output. • 05 V = Range is 0100% for set /actual values, reference voltage will be 5 V • 010 V = Range is 0100% for set /actual values, reference voltage will be 10 V Also see "3.6.4.
-Remote control via the analog interface"
+Analog interface Range Selects the voltage range for the analog set values, actual values and reference voltage output.
+05 V = Range is 0100% for set /actual values, reference voltage will be 5 V 010 V = Range is 0100% for set /actual values, reference voltage will be 10 V Also see "3.5.4.
+Remote control via the analog interface" REM-SB Level Selects how the input pin REM-SB of the analog interface shall be working regarding levels (see "3.5.4.3.
+Analog interface specification") and logic: Normal = Levels and function as described in the table in 3.5.4.3 Inverted = Levels and function will be inverted Also see "3.5.4.7.
+Application examples".

-REM-SB Level

-Selects how the input pin REM-SB of the analog interface shall be working regarding levels (see "3.6.4.5.
-Analog interface specification") and logic: Normal = Levels and function as described in the table in 3.6.4.5 Inverted = Levels and function will be inverted Also see "3.6.4.7.
-Application examples"